top of page

 "The only constant in life is change."

-Life events like illness, separation, new relationships, or changing goals can all impact your mortgage needs, your family and potential beneficiaries.
+Life events such as illness, separation, new relationships, or changing goals can impact your mortgage needs, your family, and potential beneficiaries.

-Although, some plans may have been taken a relatively short time ago, there have been a number of innovations and developments that could now be available that weren’t an option in the past.
+Some plans may have been established only a short time ago.
+However, there have been numerous innovations and developments that are now available, which were not options in the past.

-Common things that we are asked include putting in place repayment plans and borrowing more money, that were not in place when the original plan was set up.
-A thorough review of what is available through the existing plan, and the possibilities presented by switching providers is essential when recommending a way forward.
+Common inquiries include establishing repayment plans or borrowing more money that were not in place when the original plan was set up.
+A comprehensive review of what is available through the existing plan, as well as the possibilities that come from switching providers, is essential.

 Understanding Further Advances

-When looking at borrowing more money, interest rates play an important part in weighing up options.
-Most plans allow for a “Further Advance” which does not change the interest rate on the original amount borrowed, as it is fixed for life, but will be subject to the interest rate charged now for the additional amount borrowed.
-Switching lenders means that the whole amount will be subject to the current interest rate.
+When contemplating borrowing more, interest rates play a significant role.
+Most plans allow for a "Further Advance," which does not affect the interest rate on the original amount.
+The original sum remains fixed for life.
+However, the additional money borrowed will be subject to the current interest rate.

-A simple example would be in a case where someone borrowed £50,000 7 years ago at a fixed interest rate of 5.5%.
-They now wish to borrow an additional £20,000.
-For the purposes of illustration, let’s assume that Interest rates are now 7.5%, giving the borrower two options:
+For instance, let's say someone borrowed £50,000 seven years ago at a fixed interest rate of 5.5%.
+Now, they wish to borrow an additional £20,000.
+Assuming the current interest rate is 7.5%, they have two options:

-Firstly, they can stay with the current lender and the original borrowing of £50,000 will continue to have an interest rate of 5.5%.
-The new borrowing of £20,000 with attract a fixed interest rate of 7.5% for life.
+1. Stay with the Current Lender: The original borrowing of £50,000 retains an interest rate of 5.5%.
+The new borrowing of £20,000 will incur a fixed interest rate of 7.5% for life.

-Now imagine a new switch rate could be obtained for 6.5% - that means the whole loan would be charged at higher than the original plan rate but lower than the further advance rate.
-What then?
-Well, a very careful analysis needs to be undertaken to work out which option is the best for you in your particular set of circumstances.
+Now, if a new switch rate of 6.5% becomes available, the entire loan would be higher than the original plan rate but lower than the further advance rate.
+Careful analysis is critical in determining the best option for your specific circumstances.

-We offer free reviews to people with existing plans, whether we were the original advisers or not.
-It gives reassurance and raises awareness of what options are available.
+We offer free reviews to people with existing plans, regardless of whether we were the original advisers.
+Our reviews provide reassurance and raise awareness of available options.

 Book Your Free Lifetime Mortgage Review Today

-Circumstances change, your mortgage options might too.
-Whether we advised you originally or not, we are here to help you explore what’s possible.
+Circumstances change, and so might your mortgage options.
+Whether we advised you originally or not, we are here to assist you in exploring what is possible.

 Get clarity, confidence, and peace of mind.